neccton-algo/.github/profile/README.md

 [^1]:indicate here the github login of the main contact for the code.

 ### Content of a repository
-A github repository contains the following file:
+A GitHub repository of the NECCTON GitHub organization contains the following file:

-- A `LICENCE` file: NECCTON encourages the use of open source codes.
+- A `LICENCE` file: NECCTON encourages the use of open-source licences.
 - A `CODEOWNERS`file: indicate the main contacts for the repository.
 See [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) for more details.
 - A `README` file: see the minimum requirement for the README file [here](#readme)
-- One or several jupyter notebook to demonstrate the algorithm and the baseline.
+- •	One or several Jupyter notebooks to demonstrate the algorithm and the baseline.
+The baseline corresponds to an existing algorithm or a minimal solution (e.g. linear) that the algorithm is expected to outperform.

 #### README
-The README file must contain a description for :
+The README file must contain a description for:
 - the data source
 - the baseline (or a link to the jupyter notebook of the baseline)
 - the metrics used to validate the output(s) of the algorithm
-- the dependencies needed to use the code, or use language specific tools (recommended)
+- the list of dependencies (name of the dependency and full version number used) needed to use the code, and use language-specific tools to install the dependencies (recommended)
+- the documentation (e.g., via a link).
+It should allow a potential user to understand the code and reuse it.
+The documentation will be available at the M36 of the NECCTON project.

 ### Recommendations
 In addition to the points mentionned above, it is strongly suggested to:
-- Having a data API to have a easy access to the data when testing the code
+- Using a data API to have a easy access to the data when testing the code
-- Make use of GitHub actions to run unit tests when pushing the code on the repository (or when merging with the `master` branch).
+- Make use of GitHub actions to run unit tests when pushing the code on the repository (or when merging with the `main` branch).
 See [here](https://docs.github.com/en/actions) for a documentation of GitHub actions.
 - Use language specific tools (e.g. conda, pipenv) to define the running environment.
 - Use the latest best coding practices.
+For more details, see [here](https://github.com/neccton-algo/.github/blob/main/docs/moi_archive/best_practices.md)
 - Upload on the organization code that are specific to the NECCTON project.
 Other generic tools can be hosted elsewhere.

 <!--